Sage – Info & Wholesale Suppliers

 Sage used as an essential oil

-Sage essential oil has extraordinary values against mold, microbes, bacteria, inflammation, and toxins, as well as has a stimulating effect for all of the system’s organs.
+Sage essential oil has extraordinary values against mold, microbes, bacteria, inflammation, and toxins, as well as has a stimulating effect on all of the system’s organs.
 Sage is one of the most heard names in the cosmetics industry, especially regarding skin treatment.
 Countless beauty products contain sage oil in their contents.
-Besides, the important role in cosmetics, the sage essential oil has health benefits.
-It is used against a series of skin diseases, wounds or cuts or dangerous irritations, and against the infections of the ear, nose, throat, eye, genital organs, large intestine, etc.
+Besides, the important role in cosmetics, sage essential oil has health benefits.
+It is used against a series of skin diseases, wounds or cuts, or dangerous irritations, and against the infections of the ear, nose, throat, eye, genital organs, large intestine, etc.

 Sage essential oil is used largely in the treatments against aging.
 It is enriched with antioxidants, that destroy the free radicals in the system, that cause early aging.
 Anti-oxidants, slow the aging and prevent the formation of wrinkles, the loss of toned muscles, loss of eyesight, or other mental disorders.

 Sage tea is made from the leaves of common sage.
 Although sage is best known as a culinary herb, the leaves are rich in antioxidant compounds such ellagic acid (also found in strawberries, raspberries, and walnuts) and rosmarinic acid (found in rosemary and basil).
 Sage tea can help with certain health conditions, like heartburn, excessive sweating, age-related cognitive decline, hot flashes, insomnia.
 Also, gargling with sage tea has long been used as a remedy for sore throat and coughs.
 Sage tea promotes weight loss and hair growth too.